codedamn/codedamn-hacktoberfest-projects/README.md

 👉  <b>  For every successful submission, if the pull request gets accepted you'll get the official CODEDAMN SWAGS/MERCH! </b> 🎉
 🎉

-## Thanks
+## Thanks!!

-Glad to see here!
-Show some love by [starring](https://github.com/codedamn/Codedamn-Tutorials/) this repository.
+Glad to see you here!
+Please show some love by [Starring](https://github.com/codedamn/Codedamn-Tutorials/) this repository.